adivakaruni/adivakaruni.github.io/_pages/about.md

 Welcome!
 I am a post-doctoral researcher in economics at the [University of Bergen](https://www.uib.no/econ]), Norway, and an associate member of the Bergen Center for Competition Law and Economics \([BECCLE](https://beccle.no/)\).

-My research focuses on economic themes across FinTech, Blockchain & Cryptocurrencies, Capital Markets, Corporate Finance, and Industrial Organization using big data and cutting-edge computational techniques like natural language processing.
+My research focuses on economic themes across Fintech, Blockchain & Cryptocurrencies, Capital Markets, Corporate Finance, and Industrial Organization using big data and cutting-edge computational techniques like natural language processing.
 Most of my analyses are conducted using R, Python, and SQL.
 Additionally, I teach a final-year undergraduate course on Financial Technology, [ITØK 264: Financial Technology](https://www.uib.no/emne/IT%C3%98K264).

 I earned my PhD in applied economics from [Ghent University](https://www.ugent.be/eb/en), Belgium, in 2017, and spent two years as a Barclays research fellow in finance at the [Saïd Business School](https://www.sbs.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk/).